nandin-borjigin/rollup-issue-circular-deps/README.md

 are all included in the final bundle but the ordering is somehow buggy and causes an error in runtime.

-Actually, `brorand` requires `crypto-browserify` inside a function so the former doesn't need the latter to be defined before it in module scope.
+Actually, `brorand` requires `crypto-browserify` [inside a function](https://github.com/indutny/brorand/blob/ddc4f9344287769d7e2c2ea987d26bbeec5456b4/index.js#L56) so the former doesn't need the latter to be defined before it in module scope.
 So the correct order should be
 1. brorand
 2. miller-rabin
 3. diffie-hellman
 4. crypto-browserify

-I understand that circular dependency is neither fully supported nor intented to fully support in rollup.
+I understand that circular dependency is neither fully supported nor intented to be fully supported in rollup.
 While `brorand` requires `crypto-browserify` inside a function, the latter is collected as a static dependency of `brorand`.
 I'm seeing this as a bug, what do you think about it?

 ## Steps to reproduce